proroklab/graph-conv-memory/README.md

 from gcm.edge_selectors.temporal import TemporalBackedge

 # Maximum number of nodes in the graph.
 Reduce this to reduce memory usage.
-Note that GCM will only
+Note that GCM will
 # forget observations older than this
 graph_size = 128
 # Define the GNN used in GCM.
 The following is the one used in the paper